Supervised Consumption Service

 Access to the following only for those using the site:

-- client advocacy and referrals to health and social services
+- client advocacy and referrals to health, social and recovery-oriented services

 Hours of Operation